angelauzelac10/psychCNVassoc/README.md

 Two functions were used from the `biomaRt` package, *useEnsembl* to connect to the specified genome dataset, and *getBM* to obtain all genes annotated with their chromosomal location.
-The `dplyr` package was also used in this function.
-The function *inner_join* was used to join the table of genes with the table of CNVs, and *filter* was used to select rows in the joined table where the gene coordinates are within the CNV coordinates.
+The `dplyr` package was also used in this function, *inner_join* was used to join the table of genes with the table of CNVs, and *filter* was used to select rows in the joined table where the gene coordinates are within the CNV coordinates.
 The author also wrote the function *getDiseaseAssoc* which makes use of the *psygenetGene* function from the `psygenet2r` package to obtain gene-disease associations from the provided list of genes.
-The function *plotDiseaseCloud* makes use of the `wordcloud2` and `tm` packages to clean text data, create a term-document matrix, and plot a wordcloud of the diseases associated with the pathogenic CNVs.
+The function *plotDiseaseCloud* makes use of the `wordcloud2` and `tm` packages to clean text data, create a term-document matrix, and plot a wordcloud of the diseases associated with pathogenic CNVs.
 The function *plotCNVsize* plots the distribution of CNV sizes, with the code inspired by the `CNVRS-study` package.
-The function *plotCNVgeneImpact* (not available to users) was developed using the generative AI tool ChatGPT (OpenAI, 2023) to aid with graphics.
+The function *plotCNVgeneImpact* (not available to users) was developed using the generative AI tool ChatGPT (OpenAI, 2023) to aid with graphics setup.

 ## References

-- H. Wickham (2016). *ggplot2: Elegant Graphics for Data Analysis*.
+- Wickham H (2016). *ggplot2: Elegant Graphics for Data Analysis*.
   Springer-Verlag New York. <https://ggplot2.tidyverse.org>

 - Wickham H, François R, Henry L, Müller K, Vaughan D (2023). *dplyr: A